 Open Space Development is necessary to meet the goals established in this article and in the Brookline Master Plan.
-Therefore, an Open Space Development plan will be required for all developments of 20 acres or greater.
+Therefore, an Open Space Development plan will be required for all developments of the minimum tract size or greater.
 An Open Space Development plan will not be required when in the judgment of the Planning Board topography, wetlands, soils or other considerations prevent the proposal from accomplishing the purposes of this article, or when an Open Space Development is unnecessary to meet the purposes of this Ordinance.
 All conventional subdivision plan applicants shall submit evidence to the Planning Board, at a public hearing, documenting the constraints that make a conventional subdivision a preferable choice.

 - a.
 To promote the conservation of the natural environment, and the development of the community in harmony with the natural features of the land. - b.
 To provide for an efficient use of land, streets, and utility systems. - c.
 To stimulate alternative approaches to land and community development. - d.
 To establish living areas within the Town that provide for a balance of community needs, such community needs as adequate recreation and open space areas, and pedestrian and vehicular safety. - e.
 To maintain the rural character of Brookline. - f.
 To maintain the current density of Brookline (1 unit per 88,000 square feet). - g.
 To promote residential construction on the most appropriate and buildable areas of a tract of land.
-Zone/Location

-1502.01 Zone/Location
+1502.00 Zone/Location

-1502.01 The use of an Open Space Development is limited to the Residential-Agricultural District as shown on the Zoning Map.

-1503.00 Permitted Uses

-All uses allowed in the Residential-Agricultural District are allowed in an Open Space Development except for Workforce Housing (Section 620) and Housing for Older Persons (Section 2200).
+- 1502.01 The use of an Open Space Development is limited to the Residential-Agricultural District as shown on the Zoning Map. - 1503.00 Permitted Uses - 1503.01 All uses allowed in the Residential-Agricultural District are allowed in an Open Space Development.